MaliqAlabi/Caleb-bootstrap/README.md

 # Caleb-Bootstrap
 ## Features
-A simple website used to show understanding of bootstrap in order to make the site responsive.</a>.
+A simple website used to show understanding of bootstrap in order to make the site responsive.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.